-Mean-squared displacement (MSD) analysis is performed both on the individual tracks MSD as the population MSD.
+Mean-squared displacement (MSD) analysis is performed both on the individual tracks (time averaged MSD) as the population (time-ensemble averaged MSD).
 As the number of displacements contributing to the mean decreases at longer delay times and the bias increases, it is recommended to not fit the full MSD curve.
 The fit range can be set in the Diffusion estimator options menu.